 Rule 1.15-2 sets forth the general requirements applicable to entrusted property.
 All entrusted property must be properly labeled and maintained separately from the property of the lawyer.
-This duty is better known as the prohibition against commingling of the lawyer's funds with funds that belong to clients or third parties.
+This duty is better known as the prohibition against commingling of the lawyer's funds with funds that below to clients or third parties.
 Fiduciary funds must be segregated and promptly deposited in a separate fiduciary account or deposited with client funds or other fiduciary funds in a general trust account of the lawyer.
 Determining whether to deposit the funds in a general trust account or in a separate fiduciary account depends upon how long the funds are to be held and the nature of the funds.
-See Rule 1.15-4 comment [3].
-If the fiduciary obligation to manage the funds wisely necessitates prudent investment of the funds, depositing the funds into a separate fiduciary account is probably imperative.
-The only funds of the lawyer that may be deposited in a fiduciary account are funds sufficient to open and maintain the account, such as the funds necessary to pay bank service charges, and funds belonging in part to the client or a third party and in part to the lawyer, such as a disputed legal fee.
+See Rule 1.15-3 comment [3].
+If the fiduciary obligation to manage the funds wisely necessitates prudent investment of the funds, depositing the funds into a separate fiduciary account are funds sufficient to open and maintain the account, such as the funds necessary to pay bank service charges, and funds belonging in part to the client or a third party and in part to the lawyer, such as a disputed legal fee.